 Black Leadership Programme

 NTU's Black Leadership Programme is a collaboration between Nottingham Trent University (NTU) and Nottingham Trent Students’ Union (NTSU).
-The programme is designed to empower Black second-year undergraduate students to gain confidence and become resilient leaders through a series of hands-on events and community-building activities.
+The programme is designed to empower students to gain confidence and become resilient leaders through a series of hands-on events and community-building activities.

 Successful applicants get access to valuable events and opportunities, building the skills to become effective leaders.
-Applications for the next round of the programme open in December.
+Applications for are now open until 5 November 2023.